Out-Law Guide | 09 Nov 2020 | 2:15 pm | 10 min. read

 For example, an employer is likely to be able to justify a request for all employees to declare any travel from an area in respect of which the UK government advises an individual to self-isolate.
 However, enquiring about travel only to certain areas - for example, China - or seeking information only from certain sections of your employee population is likely to amount to discrimination or harassment.

-Employers will be liable for harassment or discrimination by their employees towards other employees, save where they have taken reasonable steps to prevent the conduct.
+Employers will be liable for harassment or discrimination by their employees towards other employees, unless they have taken reasonable steps to prevent the conduct.
 Employers will be unable to rely simply on a policy that states that discrimination and harassment is not tolerated.
 Further steps, such as training and evidence of inappropriate behaviour being tackled, must also be taken for an employer to avoid liability.

 Employers in the financial services sector must also be aware that any failure to deal with these issues appropriately may have implications for the fitness and propriety of the senior managers who are responsible for these areas of the business.